-The County Chair is responsible for directing all County activities.
+The County Chair is responsible for directing all County activities, and the effective management and running of the County.

-- 1. The County Chair must ensure that all County Committee members and branches are aware of, and adhere to the RBL vision, values and code of behaviour for working together. - 2.
+- 1. The County Chair must ensure that all County Committee members and branches are aware of, and adhere to the RBL vision, values and code of behaviour for working together, and the effective management and running of the County. - 2.
 The County Chair should possess good basic I.T. skills and be able to access the MAP in Microsoft Office 365 (O365), use email and be familiar with social media platforms that the RBL, County and branches may use. - 3.
 The County Chair must be conversant and compliant with the current Royal Charter, the Membership Handbook and policies and procedures, which are all located in the MAP on Microsoft Office 365 (O365). - 4.
 Ensure that all positions on County Committee are filled and Role Descriptions and Terms of Reference (TORs) are issued.
 Any training requirement is to be discussed and arranged through the County Training Officer and/or the MEO. - 5.
-Ensure that all members of the County Committee are aware of their responsibilities as outlined within the current Royal Charter, the Membership Handbook and all other relevant policies and procedures. - Ensure that those who hold specialist appointments that are subject to the RBL's screening 6. programme detailed within the RBL's Safeguarding Policy are aware of the tasks that must be undertaken prior to taking up their duties. - 7.
-The County Chair must build and maintain a strong relationship with the MEO to ensure effective administration of the County. - With the assistance of the County Committee, develop and implement the County 8. three-year plan. - 9.
-Work closely with the County Treasurer ensuring that the budget is in place to implement all planned activities. - Brief Committee members on on-going issues at County and National level and ensure that branches are kept informed where appropriate. - 11.
+Ensure that all members of the County Committee are aware of their responsibilities as outlined within the current Royal Charter, the Membership Handbook and all other relevant policies and procedures. - 6.
+Ensure that those who hold specialist appointments that are subject to the RBL's screening programme detailed within the RBL's Safeguarding Policy are aware of the tasks that must be undertaken prior to taking up their duties. - 7.
+The County Chair must build and maintain a strong relationship with the MEO to ensure effective administration of the County. - 8.
+With the assistance of the County Committee, develop and implement the County three-year plan. - 9.
+Work closely with the County Treasurer ensuring that the budget is in place to implement all planned activities.

+- 10. Brief Committee members on on-going issues at County and National level and ensure that branches are kept informed where appropriate. - 11.
 Be responsible for chairing the Annual Meeting of the County Conference, where they must exercise their authority and leadership on Conference matters.
-The County Chair must be strict in their interpretation of the Royal Charter and County by-laws whilst taking into account the views of the delegates. - In order to establish good communication links with the membership, visit all formations within the County, for example as a guest speaker, to settle disputes or as a social visit to maintain contact.

-- 13. Work closely with the MEO and the Membership Council representative, giving them their full support, whilst ensuring their actions have the support of the County Committee. - 14.
-Support or reject applications for RBL Awards for Meritorious Service. - Consult with the County President concerning all recommendations to the National President for National Honours. - 16.
-Make recommendations for RBL Club licence issue or withdrawal or issue of a conditional licence following consultation with the Regional Clubs Relationship Manager and County Committee. - With the support of the County Committee recommend additions to by-laws for the governance of the County in accordance with the terms of the current Royal Charter and Membership Handbook - 18.
-Appoint and sit on any necessary sub-Committees. - Encourage the membership to be active in the Poppy Appeal, assist with benevolent 19. work and develop an engaged Membership.
+The County Chair must be strict in their interpretation of the Royal Charter and County byelaws whilst taking into account the views of the delegates. - 12.
+In order to establish good communication links with the membership, visit all formations within the County, for example as a guest speaker, to settle disputes or as a social visit to maintain contact. - 13.
+Work closely with the MEO and the Membership Council representative, giving them their full support, whilst ensuring their actions have the support of the County Committee. - 14.
+Support or reject applications for RBL Awards for Meritorious Service. - 15.
+Consult with the County President concerning all recommendations to the National President for National Honours. - 16.
+Make recommendations for RBL Club licence issue or withdrawal or issue of a conditional licence following consultation with the Regional Clubs Relationship Manager and County Committee. - 17.
+With the support of the County Committee recommend additions to byelaws for the governance of the County in accordance with the terms of the current Royal Charter and Membership Handbook - 18.
+Appoint and sit on any necessary sub-Committees. - 19.
+Encourage the membership to be active in the Poppy Appeal, assist with benevolent work and develop an engaged Membership. - 20.
+The county chair is responsible for implementing recommendations arising from investigations and audits conducted by the Audit, Compliance and Investigations team.